lifenoodles/markdown-cv/index.md

 ## Experience
 `2014 - current`
 __Amazon - Senior Software Development Engineer__
 Technical lead and engineer on the Network Alerts team.
 Designing, building, deploying and operating large scale distributed stream processing and anomaly detection systems.
 Integration of statistical and probabilistic techniques for the identification, aggregation and correlation of network impact.
-Mentoring and training of junior colleagues, interviewing prospective candidates.
+Mentoring and training of junior colleagues, interviewing candidates.

 `2010 - 2014`
 __Maynooth University - Lecturer/Tutor__
-Position as lecturer/tutor for a variety of undergraduate modules.
+Lecturer/tutor for a variety of undergraduate modules.
 Developing course content, lecturing, lab supervision, giving tutorials, practical programming assistance, marking/correcting and liaising between academic staff and demonstrators.

 `2008 - 2009`
 __Intel - Automation Engineer__